Should you worry about a mosquito that lands on you with its bum in the air?

 There are a variety of choices of 4x4s.
 From small 4×4 motorhomes to those with different types of pop-up tents and a variety of other 4×4-equipped vehicles to choose from.

 We recommend using Motorhome Republic to source a great deal for you for the available 4×4 campers in Botswana.
-They source campers from Britz and Avis Safari as well as other local businesses.
+They source campers from Britz, Avis Safari, and other local businesses.

 🚐 Thinking of Hiring a Camper in Botswana?